you noticed that marshmallows have gone gourmet? No longer do we have to content

 candy thermometer to the side of the pan.
 Increase heat to high and

 boil, without stirring, until the syrup reaches 240 degrees F (115

 With mixer running at

 low speed, slowly pour the hot syrup into the gelatin mixture in a thin

 stream down the side of the bowl.
 Gradually increase the speed to

 high and beat until mixture has tripled in volume and is very thick

-and stiff, about 10 minutes (looks like thick marshmallow cream).
+and stiff, about 10 to 13 minutes (looks like thick marshmallow cream).

 Add vanilla extract and beat to combine, about 30 seconds longer.